AfsanaAkter1/eggy-clint-code/README.md

 [Live Code](https://eggy-website.netlify.app/home).

-* This is a website about dental care .
+* This is a website about Food Delivery .
 * you can find food items for order.
 * you can also take placeorder from this website
 * here i am use firebase authentication for security